Medical PhotographyGDPRData ProtectionPatient Privacy

 You're in a consultation.
 A patient asks to see how their skin condition has progressed since their last visit.
 You pull out your phone, open your photo gallery, and start scrolling.
 Past the family vacation photos.
 Past the dinner pictures.
 Past the screenshots you never deleted.
 Finally, you find the right image — three months old, buried among hundreds of personal photos.

-This guide breaks down exactly why using your personal phone for patient photos is a problem, what the regulations actually require, and how to build a documentation workflow that's both compliant and practical.
+This guide breaks down exactly why personal phone storage fails under GDPR and professional guidelines, what the specific risks are, and how to build a documentation workflow that is both compliant and practical.

 The gap between what clinicians do and what regulations require is wider than most realise.